cardano-foundation/developer-portal/docs/native-tokens/minting.md

 --out-file matx.raw
 ```

-Transactions need to be signed to prove authenticity and ownership of the policy key.
+Transactions need to be signed to prove the authenticity and ownership of the policy key.

 ```bash
 cardano-cli transaction sign  \